Integrated Modelling and Optimization

 State Agency for flood protection and water management Saxony-Anhalt (LHW)

-Leo Lymburner, Geoscience Australia, Remote Sensing Sceince & Strategy (Application of remote sensing data, Linkage of remote sensing data and models)
+Leo Lymburner, Geoscience Australia, Remote Sensing Science & Strategy (Application of remote sensing data, Linkage of remote sensing data and models)

 Saxonian State Agency for the Environment, Agriculture and Geology(SLULG) and State Environmental Operation Agency fort he Environment, Agriculture and Geology (BfUL) in Brandis (databases, model development, model parametrisation, monitoring)

-Jerry Whittaker Development of optimization algorithms, tradeoff analyses, indicator development
+Jerry Whittaker, USDA-ARS, Vorvallis, OR, USA (Development of optimization algorithms, tradeoff analyses, indicator development)

 Related projects in our department (selection)